Squircle: Sphube

+While the squareness parameter s in this case does not behave identically to its squircle counterpart, nevertheless the surface is a sphere when s equals 0, and approaches a cube with sharp corners as s approaches 1.

 Uses

 Squircles are useful in optics.
 If light is passed through a two-dimensional square aperture, the central spot in the diffraction pattern can be closely modelled by a squircle or supercircle.
 If a rectangular aperture is used, the spot can be approximated by a superellipse.

 Squircles have also been used to construct dinner plates.
 A squircular plate has a larger area (and can thus hold more food) than a circular one with the same radius, but still occupies the same amount of space in a rectangular or square cupboard.

 Many Nokia phone models have been designed with a squircle-shaped touchpad button, as was the second generation Microsoft Zune.
 Apple uses an approximation of a squircle (actually a quintic superellipse) for icons in iOS, iPadOS, macOS, and the home buttons of some Apple hardware.
 One of the shapes for adaptive icons introduced in the Android "Oreo" operating system is a squircle.
 Samsung uses squircle-shaped icons in their Android software overlay One UI, and in Samsung Experience and TouchWiz.

 Italian car manufacturer Fiat used numerous squircles in the interior and exterior design of the third generation Panda.